Our Soundscene

 This 6-piece blues band were akin to a local band super-group: Porter had been in Astolats and Second Time Out; Mould – Bumblies; Allen – Arfur Fagg and the Dog Ends; Smith – Ricky and the Secrets; and Mills – Roadrunners.
 They all loved to play, and their management saw this too.

 The band’s debut was at the hall next to the Guildford Lido.
 They, however, arrived 15 minutes late for the start time, thanks to an on-road holdup, too a huge crowd.
 They couldn’t use the venue’s backdoor and had to traipse all their gear through the now ‘slow hand clapping’ throng to the stage.
-Then there were the groans while Smokestakks tuned up with feedback no idea what it sounded like at the back.
+Then there were the groans while Smokestakks tuned up with feedback abd no idea what it sounded like at the back.
 What felt like forever, but was getting o for 45-minutes, Porter apologized and announced the opening number: Route 66.

 One, two, three, four…” and only Mills’ drumbeats and Mould’s guitar could be heard, which they looped over and over while the others worked on fixing the issue.
-Smith’s bass came in really loud, completing the rhythm section and finally Allen’s guitar and Neal’s harmonica set the sound – raw and in perfect time – as Porte yelled “one, two, three, four…” and the band were off, not stopping for three more Chuck Berry numbers.
+Smith’s bass came in really loud, completing the rhythm section and finally Allen’s guitar and Neal’s harmonica set the sound – raw and in perfect time – as Porter yelled “one, two, three, four…” and the band were off, not stopping for three more Chuck Berry numbers.
 That set, laid the foundation for what to expect from Smokestakks!

 17 December 1964: Smokestakks, Hogsnort Rupert and His Band, along with Phantom Four.
 Image courtesy of William Neal